pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

     :alt: Rupture propagation and dislocation of a simple dynamic rupture source with uniform rake tractions

     Absolute dislocation of a simple dynamic rupture source model with uniform rake tractions.
-    Contour lines show the propagation of the rupture front.
+Contour lines are isochrones of the rupture front.

 Rupture evolution
 -----------------

-We can animate the rupture evolution using the :py:func:`pyrocko.plot.dynamic_rupture.rupture_movie` function.
+We can animate the rupture evolution using the :py:func:`~pyrocko.plot.dynamic_rupture.rupture_movie` function.

 .. code-block :: python

     from pyrocko.plot.dynamic_rupture import rupture_movie

     rupture_movie(
-        dyn_rupture, store, 'dislocation',
+        rupture, store, 'dislocation',
         plot_type='view')